mediacloud/rss-fetcher/doc/deployment.md

 merged into the github mediacloud account "main" branch, the next step is to run the code undisturbed in a staging app instance:

-If a staging instance does not exist (or instance.sh has been changed), run, as a regular user:
+If a staging instance does not exist (or mc-deploy or deploy.py have changed), run, as a regular user:

     venv/bin/python dokku-scripts/deploy.py create staging